 The name Desruelles dates back to the days of Medieval France, in the region of Normandy.
 It is derived from their residence in Normandy.
 However, the name Ruell is derived from the Old French word ruelle, meaning lane or alley, and indicates that the original bearer lived in such a place.

 The surname Desruelles was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this eminent family held a family seat in the honor of the seigneurie of Launay.
 This north country family lived almost exclusively in the provinces of Normandy, Brittany, Picardy, Artois, and Flanders.

 Early History of the Desruelles family

-Another 117 words (8 lines of text) covering the year 1785 is included under the topic Early Desruelles History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Desruelles research.
+Another 59 words (4 lines of text) covering the year 1785 is included under the topic Early Desruelles History in all our PDF Extended History products and printed products wherever possible.

 Desruelles Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Desruelles is distinguished by a number of regional variations.
 The many spelling variations of the name include Rueil, Ruel, de Ruel, De Ruel, du Ruel, Du Ruel, Ruell, Ruelle, Ruelles, Desruelles, de Ruell, De Ruell, Rueil, Rueill, Roulier and many more.